frdwhite24/nvim/README.md

 # To do

 - Fill out the rest of this Readme (with screenshots)!
-Take inspo from [AstroNvim](https://github.com/AstroNvim/AstroNvim/blob/main/README.md)
+Take inspiration from [AstroNvim](https://github.com/AstroNvim/AstroNvim/blob/main/README.md)
-- Enhance the "out of the box" functionality (improve initial startup with makefile by adding prerequisites, headless neovim startup to make sure plugins, treesitter parsers and language servers are all installed)
+- Enhance the "out of the box" functionality (improve initial start-up with makefile by adding prerequisites, headless Neovim start-up to make sure plugins, Treesitter parsers and language servers are all installed)
-- Record startup time and incrementally improve it
+- Record start-up time and incrementally improve it
-- Pull out all the todos into a checklist in the readme
+- Pull out all the to-dos into a checklist in the readme